The Dalles

 Weather

-The Dalles experiences a Mediterranean climate with hot, dry summers and cool, wet winters.
-Summer temperatures range from 60-90°F (16-32°C), while winter temperatures can drop to 30-40°F (-1 to 4°C).
-The area receives most of its rainfall from November to March, with low humidity levels and good air quality.
+The Dalles experiences a warm-summer Mediterranean climate with hot, dry summers and cool, wet winters.
+Summer temperatures can range from 60-90°F (15-32°C) with low humidity, while winter temperatures can drop to 30-50°F (-1 to 10°C) with occasional snowfall.
+The area receives most of its rainfall from November to March.

 Language

-English is the predominant language spoken in The Dalles.
+English is the primary language spoken in The Dalles.

 Cost Of Living

-The cost of living index in The Dalles is slightly above the national average due to factors like housing and transportation costs.
+The cost of living index in The Dalles is slightly below the national average, making it an affordable place to live compared to other areas in the United States.

 Other